WebAssembly/component-model/design/mvp/Binary.md

   initially-empty type index space.
 * `alias` declarators currently only allow `outer` `type` aliases but would add `export` aliases when core wasm adds type exports.
-* Validation of `outer` aliases cannot see beyond the enclosing core type index space.
-Since core modules and core module types cannot nest in the MVP, this means that the maximum `ct` in an MVP `alias` declarator is `1`.

 ```ebnf
 type          ::= dt:<deftype>                            => (type dt)